survivalizeed/Hgine/README.md

 I am thinking about calling it Hardcore Engine or Hgine:)

 Note:
-Im 15 years old and still learning C++ so understand if this is not the best code you will ever see ;)
+Im 15 years old and still learning C++ so please understand if this is not the best code you will ever see ;)
 Discord: survivalizeed#7659